Energy Drink Ban: Should Children Be Restricted From Buying?

 The IOM’s Findings Regarding Children’s Consumption

-The IOM referenced a study from The International Life Sciences Institute who has been tracking caffeine consumption in the USA.
+The IOM referenced a study from The International Life Sciences Institute that has been tracking caffeine consumption in the USA.
 Here is how children are currently consuming caffeine.

 What we can learn from the data: